numpy/numpy/doc/neps/nep-0028-deprecation_policy.rst

 ~~~~~~

 Projects could on every release evaluate if they want to increase
-the minimum version of Python supported.
+the minimum version of CPython supported.
 While this is a notionally
 simple policy, it makes it hard for downstream users to predict what
 the future minimum versions will be.
 As there is no objective threshold
 to when the minimum version should be dropped, it is easy for these